Building bridges and creating

 - Educate and advocate on all those issues, seeking consensus based on core Jewish values.

-Respecting all viewpoints and with concern for social justice, leaders of the Initiative will build our collective voice based on the following core Jewish values:
+Respecting all viewpoints and with concern for social justice, we will build our collective voice based on the following core Jewish values:

 Ger Hayiti B’Eretz Nachriyah